reiver/go-fbdev/README.md

 Package **fb** provides tools for working with the Frame Buffer Device (fbdev) (that is common on Linux based on operating systems), for the Go programming language.

+The _Frame Buffer Device_ is an _easy_ way to do pixel oriented graphics programming.

 ## Documention